Bird anatomy: Cervical vertebrae

 The cervical vertebrae provide structural support to the neck and number between 8 and as many as 25 vertebrae in certain swan species (Cygninae) and other long-necked birds.
-All cervical vertebrae have ribs attached except the first one.
+All cervical vertebrae have transverse processes attached except the first one.
 This vertebra (C1) is called the atlas which articulates with the occipital condyles of the skull and lacks the foramen typical of most vertebrae.
 The neck of a bird is composed of many cervical vertebrae enabling birds to have increased flexibility.
 A flexible neck allows many birds with immobile eyes to move their head more productively and center their sight on objects that are close or far in distance.
 Most birds have about three times as many neck vertebrae as humans, which allows for increased stability during fast movements such as flying, landing, and taking-off.
-The neck plays a role in head-bobbing which is present in at least 8 out of 27 orders of birds, including Columbiformes, Galliformes, and Gruiformes.
+The neck plays a role in head-bobbing which is present in at least eight out of 44 orders of birds, including Columbiformes, Galliformes, and Gruiformes.
 Head-bobbing is an optokinetic response which stabilizes a bird's surroundings as it alternates between a thrust phase and a hold phase.
 Head-bobbing is synchronous with the feet as the head moves in accordance with the rest of the body.
 Data from various studies suggest that the main reason for head-bobbing in some birds is for the stabilization of their surroundings, although it is uncertain why some but not all bird orders show head-bob.

 Thoracic vertebrae

-The thoracic vertebrae number between 5 and 10, and the first thoracic vertebra is distinguishable due to the fusion of its attached rib to the sternum while the ribs of cervical vertebrae are free.
+The thoracic vertebrae number between five and ten, and the first thoracic vertebra is distinguishable due to the fusion of its attached rib to the sternum while the ribs of cervical vertebrae are free.
 Anterior thoracic vertebrae are fused in many birds and articulate with the notarium of the pectoral girdle.